European dragon: Smok

-Armenian "dragon": Վիշապ
+Armenian

 Վիշապ (Vishap) is the Armenian word for "dragon".

-Iberian dragons
+Iberian

 Iberian dragons are almost always evil, such as the Cuélebre, or Cuelebre, a giant winged serpent in the mythology of Asturias and Cantabria in the north of Spain.
 It usually lives in a cave, guards treasures and keeps nymph-like beings called xanas or anjanas as prisoners.

 There is a legend that a dragon dwelled in the Peña Uruel mountain near Jaca and claimed that it could mesmerise people with its glance, so the young man who decided to kill the beast equipped himself with a shiny shield, so that the dragon's glance would be reflected.
 When the young man arrived at the cave where the dragon lived, he could kill it easily because the dragon mesmerised itself.
 This legend is very similar to the Greek myth of Medusa.

 Herensuge is the name given to the dragon in Basque mythology, meaning "last serpent".
 The most famous legend has St. Michael descend from Heaven to kill it, but only once did God agree to accompany him in person.

 Sugaar, the Basque male god, is often associated with the serpent or dragon but can take other forms as well.
 His name can be read as "male serpent".

 Dragons are well known in Catalan myths and legends, in no small part because St. George (Catalan Sant Jordi) is the patron saint of Catalonia.
 Like most mythical reptiles, the Catalan dragon (Catalan drac) is an enormous serpent-like creature with four legs and a pair of wings, or rarely, a two-legged creature with a pair of wings, called a wyvern.
 As in many other parts of the world, the dragon's face may be like that of some other animal, such as a lion or a bull.
 As is common elsewhere, Catalan dragons are fire-breathers, and the dragon-fire is all-consuming.
 Catalan dragons also can emit a fetid odor, which can rot away anything it touches.

 The Catalans also distinguish a víbria or vibra (cognate with English viper and wyvern), a female dragon-like creature with two prominent breasts, two claws, two wings and an eagle's beak.
 Dracs, Víbries and other mythological figures used to participate in correfocs during popular celebrations.

 In Portuguese mythology, Coca is a female wyvern that battles Saint George on the Corpus Christi holiday.
 The fighting has a symbolic meaning: when the coca defeats Saint George the crops will be bad and there will be famine and death; when Saint George defeats the coca and cuts off her tongue and ears, the crops will have a good year and it announces prosperity.
 Still, she is called "saint" coca just as George is called saint, and the people cheer for her.

 Another dragon called drago is also represented in Portuguese mythology and used to take part in celebrations during the Middle Ages.